The Daily Pennsylvanian is a student-run nonprofit.

 Trump also overcame a campaign dominated by controversy, including a criminal conviction on 34 felony counts for falsifying business records — marking the first time a former president has been found guilty of a crime.
 Trump has also found himself subject to dozens of additional criminal charges, two assassination attempts, and two presidential impeachments.

-Harris handily carried Philadelphia County, where Penn is located, with 79% of the vote by 93% of precincts reporting as of publication time.
+Harris handily carried Philadelphia County, where Penn is located, with 79% of the vote in the more than 95% of precincts reporting.
 Philadelphia’s suburban counties were strongly contested and touted to play a decisive role in the election, with both the Harris and Trump campaigns making frequent stops in the region leading up to the election.

 Both campaigns have rallied exclusively in swing states in the weeks leading up to the election.